 You’ve probably heard of code smells.
 Following this idea, the project manager, team leads, and architects also proposed an idea of Requirements Smells.
 These are usually wordings and text part that are too vague to be transferred into structured code:

 - No specific and definite results.

 - Negative statements.

-In order to eliminate those non-technical statements out, Business Developer writes specs in close cooperation with Project Manager, Team Lead, and under the supervision of Software Architect.
+To eliminate those non-technical statements out, the Business Developer writes specs in close cooperation with the Project Manager, Team Lead, and the Software Architect’s supervision.

 How to Write Software Requirements Specification

-In addition, it is exceptionally hard to transfer someone else’s ideas into definite and strict text document.
-Plus, you should write SRS in a technical, and sometimes by using indications on how the program should behave from the developer’s point of view.
+Also, it is tough to transfer someone else’s ideas into a definite and strict text document.
+Plus, it would help if you wrote SRS in a technical, and sometimes by using indications on how the program should behave from the developer’s point of view.

 That is why we have dedicated professionals in our company that are in charge of specifications development.
-By default, they involve into the process right from the very first moment you have contacted our team.
-You just don’t know them yet.
+By default, they are involved in the process right from the first moment you have contacted our team.
+You don’t know them yet.

-- On an estimation stage you communicate only with Sales Manager.
+- On an estimation stage, you communicate only with the Sales Manager.